Shaktal/any_iterator/any_iterator.md

 - As an example of how to use the `dyno` library, there is an `any_iterator` class.
 - There is an ACCU article from July 2000 detailing how to create a simple `any_iterator` class.

+I have also been informally told that analogous classes exist in various libraries within enterprises where C++ is extensively used.

 ## Impact on the standard
 This proposal is a pure library extension.
 It requires addition of a new standard library header `<any_iterator>`, no modifications to other headers are required.